apache/hudi/docs/docker_demo.md

 # Execute the compaction.
 The compaction instant value passed below must be the one displayed in the above "compactions show all" query
-hoodie:stock_ticks_mor->compaction run --compactionInstant  20180924070031 --parallelism 2 --sparkMemory 1G  --schemaFilePath /var/demo/config/schema.avsc --retry 1
+hoodie:stock_ticks_mor->compaction run --compactionInstant  <COMPACTION_INSTANT_TIME> --parallelism 2 --sparkMemory 1G  --schemaFilePath /var/demo/config/schema.avsc --retry 1
 ....
 Compaction successfully completed for 20180924070031